wenzhu23333/Federated-Learning/README.md

 You can run using this:

-python main.py --dataset femnist --num_channels 1 --model cnn --epochs 50 --gpu 0
+python main.py --dataset femnist --num_channels 1 --model cnn --epochs 50 --gpu 0 --lr 0.01

 ### Shakespeare